Frequently Asked Questions

 Packing materials can be provided prior to the removal date, and packing services, if requested, take place on the same day as the removal.

-These services are quoted for separately, and payment for the packing service is made on the removal date once the packing has been completed and the final amount has been determined.
+These services will be in a separate quote, and payment for the packing service is made on the removal date once the packing has been completed and the final amount has been determined.

 Do you do removals on weekends?